How To Fix Your iPhone Or iPad From Water Damage

 While many swear by the rice method, it’s not the best way to fix a water-damaged iPhone.
 Rice can absorb some moisture, but it’s not as effective as you might think.
 Plus, tiny grains can get stuck in ports and cause more problems.
 Instead, opt for silica gel packs, which are much more effective at absorbing moisture.

-4. How To Fix A Water-Damaged Phone That Won’t Turn On?
+4. How Can I Fix A Water-Damaged Phone That Won’t Turn On?

 If your water-damaged iPhone won’t turn on, don’t panic yet.
 First, make sure it’s completely dry – give it at least 48 hours in a warm, dry place.
 Then, try charging it with a different cable and power source.
 If it still won’t power on, it might need professional help.